debezium/debezium-design-documents/gsoc/2026/PDGGK/proposal.md

 #### Design Overview

-The SQLite connector follows the same architecture as existing Debezium relational database connectors (modeled on the PostgreSQL connector, as directed by mentor Giovanni Panice).
+The SQLite connector follows the same architecture as existing Debezium relational database connectors (modeled on the PostgreSQL connector after studying all existing connector implementations).
 The `SqliteConnectorTask` creates a `ChangeEventSourceCoordinator` that orchestrates the two-phase lifecycle: snapshot first, then streaming.

 1. **Snapshot phase**: Acquires a SQLite read transaction (providing snapshot isolation under WAL mode), performs a full table scan of all configured tables, and emits `READ` events for each existing row.
 The read transaction's WAL position establishes the handoff point for streaming.